 I went there in early February as a treat for myself and chose the Relax!
 One Day Holiday package.
-It was my first time using the package and visiting the area, and I can honestly say I had a wonderful time – so much so, I’d like to share my experiences and tips if you ever want to do this, too…
+It was my first time visiting the spa, and I can honestly say I had a wonderful time – so much so I’d like to share my experiences and tips if you ever want to visit.

-Preparing for your ‘Relax!
-One Day Holiday’ at Therme Wien
+Preparing for your Therme Wien Day

-Once you reserve your name, you will receive an email to print out and show on the day you enter the Therme Wien.
+Once you reserve your name, you will receive an email to print out and show when entering the Therme Wien.
 You don’t have to pay just yet (payment happens at the end of your time there).

-Bring reading material, magazines, or anything you would like to keep yourself busy with during the day.
+- Bring reading material, magazines, or anything you would like to keep yourself busy with during the day.

-What is included in ‘Relax!
-One Day Holiday’ at Therme Wien
+What is included in Relax!
+One Day Holiday at Therme Wien?

 For €85, here is a list of what Therme Wien provides for you at the ‘Relax!
 One Day Holiday’ at Therme Wien (info subject to change, please see their website for updates):

-Spa day ticket with a changing room
+- Spa day ticket with a changing room

-Access to sauna area and Solewelt salt world
+- Access to sauna area and Solewelt salt world

-Relax!
+- Relax!
 Check-in (no need to wait in the long admission line)

-Access to (German/Austrian) magazines and books in the lounge area
+- Access to German/Austrian magazines and books in the lounge area

-Two snacks (morning and afternoon) and a hot drink
+- Two snacks (morning and afternoon) and a hot drink

-Voucher/Gift Card worth €12 for food at the cafeteria
+- Voucher/Gift Card worth €12 for food at the cafeteria

-Voucher/Gift Card worth €5 for your next Relax!
+- Voucher/Gift Card worth €5 for your next Relax!
 One Day Holiday

-15% discount on all treatments at the spa massage suite and the spa shop
+- 15% discount on all treatments at the spa massage suite and the spa shop

-Free garage parking and WiFi
+- Free garage parking and WiFi

-Settling in at ‘Relax!
-One Day Holiday’ Therme Wien
+Settling in at Relax!
+One Day Holiday Therme Wien

 Taking regular breaks from your everyday routine has a positive impact on your health, general wellbeing, and physical and mental state.
 In fact, it is not the length of the holiday itself that matters, but how often you take a break.
 Similarly to sleep, relaxation is not something you can catch up on later.
 Regular time out from your normal routine is a critical element of lasting good health.
 This means remembering to schedule in a day off once in a while to get away from it all. -Die Therme Wien